timdodd/graphql-devday/README.md

 * Read [Queries &rarr; Aliases](https://graphql.org/learn/queries/#aliases)

 ###### Tasks ######
+You discover that you love Bazel, but there is an issue on the Angular site preventing you from using it.
+You want to track the Bazel issue as well as the translation issue from **Exercise 2**.
+The only problem is that it is confusing which issue is which in your query.
+Luckily, you just read about GraphQL Aliases.

-The query from **Exercise 2** objects could use some aliases.
-Give the following fields aliases:
+Using the query from **Exercise 2** add the bazel issue (issue number 24521)

+Replace the following fields with aliases:
 * repository &rarr; angularRepository
-* issue &rarr; translationIssue
+* issue(number: 11405) &rarr; translationIssue
+* issue(number: 24521) &rarr; bazelIssue
-* state &rarr; status
+* issue state &rarr; status

 <details><summary>Hint #1</summary><p>

 The answer to **Exercise 2** is:
 ```graphql
 query {